Missouri Corporation Foreign Qualification

-A Florida Foreign Corporation is an INC originally formed in another state that registers to do business in Florida.
-The process of registering a foreign Corporation in Florida is called foreign qualification.
-Foreign qualification is used to register a foreign company so that it may transact business in the state of Florida.
-There are a few requirements when filing an application for registration in Florida.
+A foreign Missouri Corporation is an INC originally formed in another state that registers to do business in Missouri.
+The process of registering a foreign Corporation in Missouri is called foreign qualification.
+Foreign qualification is used to register a foreign company so that it may transact business in the state of Missouri.
+There are a few requirements when filing an application for registration in Missouri.

-How to Register A Foreign Corporation in Florida
+How to Register A Foreign Corporation in Missouri

 - Registered Agent

 The Corporation’s name and the laws for which it was formed under is to be listed on the Application for Certificate of Authority for a Foreign For-Profit Corporation.
 The name used in Missouri will be recorded.

 The application requires the date of incorporation, period of duration and principal place of business for the Foreign Corp.

 You are required to produce a name and physical address of a Registered Agent in Missouri.
 Like in the Corporation’s home state, the Missouri Registered Agent will accept any service of process or notices from the Secretary of State.

 A specific purpose statement of the business performed in Missouri will be listed on the application.

 The names and business addresses for the Officers and Directors will be mandatory information when submitting a filing for foreign qualification.